Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 You are reading Part 1 of Box 28, Arenas Valley, New Mexico. | Go to Part 2.

-3. A cover is the name that philatelists give to envelopes, particularly envelopes that have moved through the mail stream.
-The stamps, cancellation, addresses, and various postal markings often provide significant information about the senders, recipients, time and route of transit, and even evidence of delays caused by crashes, fires, political unrest, and storms.
-Enclosed letters sometimes include information that no one will ever read in history books. ↩︎
+2. A cover is the name that philatelists give to envelopes, particularly envelopes that have moved through the mail stream.
+The stamps, cancellation, addresses, and various postal markings often provide significant information about the senders, recipients, time and route of transit, and even evidence of delays caused by crashes, fires, political unrest, wars, and storms.
+Enclosed letters sometimes include information that is missing in history books or TV documentaries. ↩︎